 It had nothing to do with preserving their bank accounts and time and wife's body.
 It'd odd.
 We can't get fellow Catholics to sacrifice their Netflix account for the sake of sending a message against sexualizing children or mocking Christ during Lent, but for a long time, they've been willing to sacrifice having children for the sake of the world order.

-Well, a new book is coming out that claims Malthus, Ehrlich, and all those (oh so) self-sacrificing Americans who refuse to have more than 1.7 kids have been wrong.
+Well, a new book [editor note: this post is from 2019] is coming out that claims Malthus, Ehrlich, and all those (oh so) self-sacrificing Americans who refuse to have more than 1.7 kids have been wrong.